skellis46/slipbox/literature notes/Spira - The Transparency of Things.md

 > The screen is in fact never obscured by the appearance of the game.
 It is all we ever see.
 We just sometimes fail to notice it.
 The players seem to obscure the screen but in fact they do not.
 Rather they reveal it.
 However, in doing so, they do not reveal something that is hidden.
 They reveal something, the screen, that is always in plain view, that is always being perceived, but is sometimes not noticed.

-**Note:** Losinh oneself - can i construct similar framing re movement ?
+**Note:** Losing oneself - can i construct similar framing re movement?
 This is what movement does.
 It's The football game.

 > Having said that, turning off the television is necessary, in most cases, to draw attention to the presence of the screen, to show that the screen was there first, to show that the players depend on the screen but that the screen does not depend on the players.